All in-person Extension meetings, events and classes are canceled through Friday, May 15.

 When you call the Farm Information Line, you'll get reliable, research-based answers from Extension agriculture and natural resources experts.
 This statewide service is staffed by a network of local educators who deliver information to meet your specific needs.
 If they can't answer your question, they'll find someone who can.

-The Farm Information Line also can connect you to farm financial counseling.
+The Farm Information Line can connect you to farm financial counseling.
 Extension farm financial experts provide free, one-on-one financial counseling to farmers who are experiencing financial stress.

 Hours: 8:30 a.m. to 12:30 p.m., Monday through Friday.